mlhartme/maven-dockerbuild-plugin/README.md

 ## Usage

 Assuming your parent pom is set up as described above, you can start build images right away.
-If you want to specify arguements, or override parent condifuration, add something like
+If you want to specify arguments, or override parent configuration, add something like

       <plugin>
         <groupId>net.oneandone.maven.plugins</groupId>